openunivers/devopenunivers/README.md

 # devopenunivers
 all openunivers developement environement conf

-## password were hidden for security pupose
+## password were hidden for security purpose